 Organic Matter Recycling Regulations & Guidelines

 The Organic Matter Recycling Regulation of B.C.
-(OMRR) governs the production, quality and land application of certain types of organic matter.
-It provides clear guidance for local governments, as well as compost and biosolids producers, on how to use organic material while protecting soil quality and drinking water sources.
+(OMRR) governs the construction and operation of compost facilities, and the production, distribution, storage, sale and use of biosolids and compost.
+It provides guidance for local governments and compost and biosolids producers, on how to use organic material while protecting soil quality and drinking water sources.

 Compost Facility Update

-On June 9, 2016, government amended the OMRR with respect to larger compost facilities.
+New requirements under OMRR came into force on June 9, 2016.
+Government amended the OMRR with respect to larger compost facilities.
 These amendments to the regulation are available below.
-The new requirements came into force on June 9, 2016.

 - Order in Council